 Broadband Light Therapy (BBL)

-Commonly known as IPL treatments or photofacials, Broadband Light (BBL) refers to laser treatments that have the ability to treat sun damage, fine facial wrinkles, brown pigmentation (age spots) and/or scattered blood vessels.
-BBL treatments are incredibly effective while being much more comfortable than other nonsurgical treatments.
+Commonly known as Intense Pulsed Light therapy (IPL) or photofacials, Broadband Light (BBL) refers to laser treatments that have the ability to treat sun damage, fine facial wrinkles, brown pigmentation and/or scattered blood vessels.
+BBL treatments are incredibly effective while being much more comfortable than other nonsurgical options.
 Some collagen tightening and remodeling is expected with repeat treatments.
-BBL can be performed on a number of areas including the face, chest, neck, hands and arms.
+IPL laser treatments can be performed on a number of areas including the face, chest, neck, hands and arms.

 At ICLS we only operate an advanced “medical grade” BBL system, which is performed by an extensively trained nurse under the direct supervision of Dr. Sapra.